 Auto Accident Case Results in Denver, Colorado

-Client, a bookkeeper, involved in two low speed collisions within two weeks of each other, suffers mild traumatic injury.
-Case settled during litigation prior to trial for undisclosed confidential amount.
+Client, a bookkeeper, involved in two low-speed collisions within two weeks of each other, suffers a mild traumatic injury.
+Case settled during litigation prior to trial for an undisclosed confidential amount.

 Car and Motorcycle Accident

-Motorcycle accident resulting in closed head injuries and other soft tissue injuries of passenger on back of ex-husband’s motorcycle.
-Driver of motorcycle lost control of vehicle claiming a moose ran in front of his path.
-Client saw no moose.
-Case settled for confidential amount.
+Motorcycle accident resulting in closed head injuries and other soft tissue injuries of the passenger on the back of ex-husband’s motorcycle.
+The driver of the motorcycle lost control of the vehicle claiming a moose ran in front of his path.
+The client saw no moose.
+The case settled for a confidential amount.

 Courtesy, Dedication, and Diligence.